 \subsection{The model}

-Let us consider the NIMFA (N-intertwined mean-field approximation) model \cite{VanMieghem2009}.
-NIMFA belongs to the class of agent-based SIS models, where the dynamics of the infection probability of each node, in a static undirected connected graph, is governed by the following system of nonlinear ODEs:
+Let us consider the NIMFA (N-intertwined mean-field approximation) model proposed in \cite{van2009virus} for an agent-based SIS epidemic.
+The model was subsequently extended to other classes of epidemic models such as SIR and SIRS in \cite{SIRscoglio} and \cite{ottaviano2021some}, respectively.\\ In the case of the NIMFA-SIS model, the dynamics of the infection probability of each node, in a static undirected connected graph, is governed by the following system of nonlinear ODEs:

 where $x(t) =(x_1(t), x_2(t), . . . , x_N(t))^T$ is the vector whose component $x_i(t)$ represents the probability that the $i$-th node is infected at time $t$.
 The parameters $\beta$ and $\delta$ represent the infection and recovery rates, respectively, $A$ is the adjacency matrix of the network, and $I$ the $N \times N$ identity matrix.